dnlbowers/Vape-Store/README.md

 ### ***Structure***

 Using the the above as a guide I have created a flow diagram to help me visualize how the user will navigate through the core functionality of the web store.
-During the Agile process there may be some minor tweaks to this pre planned user journey but the overall structure will remain the same. **TO ADD MAILING LIST TO FLOW CHART and give each path a final check**
+During the Agile process there may be some minor tweaks to this pre planned user journey but the overall structure will remain the same.

 ![UserFlow Journey flowchart](docs/flowcharts/userjourney.jpg)